Redislabs-Solution-Architects/kafka2redis/README.md

 rest of the code.

 Controllers are in `app/controllers`

 Utility functions are in `app/utility`

+The code for searching the Redis database is in [search_controller.py](./app/controllers/search_controller.py)

-There's a file `app/make_index.py` to generate the Redis search index.
+There's a file [make_index.py](./app/make_index.py) to generate the Redis search index.
 This is where you define the "schema" for searching.

-There's a file `app/ingest_data.py` to read JSON data from a file and write to Redis.
+There's a file [ingest_data.py](app/ingest_data.py) to read JSON data from a file and write to Redis.
 The search index is updated automatically.